camelliayang/around-us/README.md

 # Around Us

 This is a web application that shows nearby places of interest.
-The time I took to finish it is around 20 hours including learning all the tools and framework from 0 (besides git).

 ## Technologies